26 Delectable hand pies from around the world

 I have to admit I do love a pie and I particularly love a pie I can hold in my hands.
 Hand pies as they are called in the U.S are a beautifully convenient meal or dessert wrapped in pastry.
 The pastry can be shortcrust, flaky, fried, or baked but the pastry effectively encloses a delicious filling.

 In Britain and Ireland, a pie is a glorious thing with fantastic pastry of any kind.
-Wiktionary says that a hand pie is a “semi-lunar pastry with either a sweet or savoury filling, formed by placing a dollop of filling onto a circular piece of biscuit-style dough and then folding it over and crimping it shut.
+Wiktionary says that handheld pies are a “semi-lunar pastry with either a sweet or savoury filling, formed by placing a dollop of filling onto a circular piece of biscuit-style dough and then folding it over and crimping it shut.
 They may be baked, fried or deep-fried.”

 That may be all well and good but I know personally of all kinds of what might be called hand pies that are not crescent moon shaped.
 Truly a hand pie can be any shape as long as it can be eaten on the go with no utensils required.